Justice1-LEE/CSCI3170Project/README.md

 ### Information ###
 Group Number:   15

+Group Members:
-Group Members:  Ji Yi,      1155141508
+- Ji Yi,      1155141508
-                Li Hangji,  1155141449
+- Li Hangji,  1155141449
-                Yang Boyu,  1155178392
+- Yang Boyu,  1155178392

-List of files:  CSCI3170proj.java    -   The main program to communicate with MySQL server
+List of files:
+- `CSCI3170proj.java`: The main program to communicate with MySQL server
+- `jdbc.jar`: MySQL connector

 ### Compilation and Deployment ###
 Methods of compilation and execution:

 Before compilation:

 - Modify CSCI3170proj.java to work on other MySQL server environment
 - In Line 17-19,
 	- String dbAddress = "jdbc:mysql://projgw.cse.cuhk.edu.hk:2633/db15";
 	- String dbUsername = "Group15";
 	- String dbPassword = "CSCI3170";
 - Change the above parameters to other environment

 For compilation:
     - The jdbc.jar file should be placed in the same directory